 At age three, the Regentröpfchen children become Regenbogen- Kids.
-In eight additional well-lit and friendly rooms with under-floor heating, a dollhouse or reading corners, the children play and learn.
+In eleven additional well-lit and friendly rooms with under-floor heating, a dollhouse or reading corners, the children play and learn.
 Friendships are made, the children learn to question and be creative, interact with and learn from one another.

-Non-German children can join the Kindergarten class when they are four years old.
+Non-German children can join the Kindergarten class when they are four to five years old.
 Within two years they will learn the German language, which will allow them to enter directly into the German primary school of the DSJ.
 These kids are part of the “integrated Kindergarten-Phase” which runs over two years.

 The Regenbogen-Kids are prepared for primary school in an age appropriate manner by experienced and highly committed teachers.
 The objective is school-readiness for the Deutsche Internationale Schule Johannesburg.